By Glen C. Strathy

 Either way, seeing the billboard helps K decide to act.

 Overall Signpost 4: Doing

 Wallace tries to get Deckard to help him discover the secret to replicant fertility.
 He claims Deckard and Rachael were intentionally designed to fall in love and reproduce.
 (Like its predecessor, this film is deliberately ambiguous about whether Deckard is human or replicant.)
 But Deckard rejects this idea, saying, "I know what's real."
 Wallace offers Deckard a replicant companion who is a copy of Rachael.
 (Again, I suspect he wants the two to breed and produce a new child.)
 But Deckard rejects the copy, so Wallace has Luv kill her.

 With the hope of new replicant babies dashed, Wallace orders Luv to take Deckard off-world where they can extract information from him more forcefully.
-But K causes the convoy to crash, kills Luv and the other guards, and rescues Deckard.
+But K intercepts the convoy, kills Luv and the other guards, and rescues Deckard.
 By now, K has realized that the real child of Rachael and Deckard must be Ana, the memory maker.
 Since Wallace will assume Deckard died in the crash, K is free to take Deckard to see Ana.